leoleepsyche/stereotypes_in_search_engines-and-Chinese-LLMs/README.md

 # Comparing diversity, negativity, and stereotypes in Chinese-language AI technologies: a case study on Baidu, Ernie and Qwen

-This repository contains the code to reproduce the results of the analysis presented in our paper: <br>
+This repository contains the code and data to reproduce the results of the analysis presented in our paper: <br>

 "Comparing diversity, negativity, and stereotypes in Chinese-language AI technologies: a case study on Baidu, Ernie and Qwen" <br>
 Geng Liu, Carlo Alberto Bono,Francesco Pierri (2024).